MichaelCurrin/auto-commit-msg/docs/development.md

 ## Structure

-The code from the Semantic Git Commit extension was used to set up [src](/src) directory for a couple of TS files and the tests.
+The code from the Git Prefix was used to set up [src](/src) directory for a couple of TS files and the tests.

 The [generate](/src/generate) module followed later as logic that will work standalone in the CLI for a hook.